kiali/openshift-servicemesh-plugin/docs/users-guide.md

 ## Workload: Logs

 The _Workload: Logs_ sub-tab provides the logs for the workload's containers.
-You can view each container logs individual or see them intermixed ordered by log time.
-This is especially helpful to see the Envoy sidecar proxy logs and how they relate to your workload's own logs.
-You can enable the tracing span integration which allows you to see which logs correspond to tracing spans.
+You can view container logs individually or in a unified fashion, ordered by log time.
+This is especially helpful to see how the Envoy sidecar proxy logs relate to your workload's application logs.
+You can enable the tracing span integration which then allows you to see which logs correspond to trace spans.

 ![Workload: Logs](25-workload-logs.png)